 In Clark County Nevada, we have noticed Justice of the Peace handcuffing Public Defenders unjustly as well as Municipal Court Judges incarcerating citizens that are not even before their court.

 In a September 29, 2016 hearing in Clark County Family Court Department L Jennifer Abrams representing the plaintiff with co-council Brandon Leavitt and Louis Schneider representing the defendant.
-This case is about a 15 year marriage, plaintiff earns over 160,000 annually and defendant receives no alimony and no part of the business.
+This case is about a 15-year marriage, the plaintiff earns over 160,000 annually and the defendant receives no alimony and no part of the business.

 There was a war of words between Jennifer Abrams and Judge Jennifer Elliot.

 Start 12:13:00 in the video the following conversation took place in open court.

 I find that there is an undue influence in the case.

 There are enough ethical problems that don’t add to the problem.

 If that’s not an ethical problem I don’t know what is.

 The court is charged with making sure that justice is done.